mmlacak/crochess/ws/libcrochess/docs/2_memory.md

 When it runs out of routes in a given path tree, it frees allocated route, and sets its pointer back to `NULL`, so it's ready to start over again.

+### Free parameters

+Free parameters are input parameters which point to an element in a container (e.g. linked list) that needs to be `free()`-ed, <br />
+either just pointed-to element, or a larger sub-container, but not the whole container itself. <br />
+These are indicated by appending `__f` to parameter name, e.g.
+`CcRoutePin * restrict route_pin__f`.

+Unlike corresponding ownership transfer parameter with the same `__f` indicator, free parameter pointer is single, <br />
+since container continues to live, and thus given pointer to it is not `NULL`-ed.

 ### Weak parameters

 Weak parameters are indicated by appending `__w` to their name, e.g. `ply_start__w`. <br />